Over one-fifth of Dublin Bay water users become ill, pressure group claims

 “These types of discharges are not only a serious environmental issue but are a public health hazard,” the organisation warned.

-SOS Dublin Bay chairman Gerard Jones said the group were “taken aback by how much wastewater was being illegally dumped into Dublin Bay and at the impact this is having on public health”.
+SOS Dublin Bay chairman Gerard Jones said the group was “taken aback by how much wastewater was being illegally dumped into Dublin Bay and at the impact this is having on public health”.

 Given a major increase in year-round bathing in the bay, people needed to be better informed about periods of poor water quality, he said.